Skip to content

 Review HTTP request and response messages

 Reproduce the error in a web browser.
-Use the browser's network tools to capture the HTTP request and response messages, and analyze them to determine where the error occurred.
+Use the browser's network tools to capture the HTTP request and response messages, and then analyze them to determine where the error occurred.

 Note: For offline analysis, save the messages in an HTTP Archive (HAR) file.